tshepang/blog-movies/content/movies/2008 movie review.rst

 Best comedy is *Knocked Up*,
 and nothing was quite as enchanting as the feel-good socio-political `Hairspray`_.
-Therunner-up is the formulaic, yet effective, *Robots*.
+The runner-up is the formulaic, yet effective, *Robots*.

 Nothing made me cry in my history of movie-watching as did the drama,